nnthanh01061999/react-resizable/README.md

 - `'end'`: onChange triggered only once at the end of resize
 - `'both'`: onChange triggered during resize and again at the end

-All components accept div props like className, style, id, etc.

 ### `<Resizable.Content />`

 | Prop       | Type      | Description              |
 | ---------- | --------- | ------------------------ |
 | `children` | ReactNode | Content inside resizable |

-All components accept div props like className, style, id, etc.

 ### `<Resizable.Handle />`